Fuerteventura

 Fuerteventura is probably the one of the Canary Islands with the most sand per tourist… Excellent for a relaxed beach holiday with some good eating.
 It even has several good walks.

 But if you don’t come for the walks, and even if the beaches don’t tempt you much, DO come here for all the great food!
-(Or at least this was the case 30 years ago, I hope I will get the opportunity to do more updates to this page soon.)

 Good places to eat in Morro Jable and surroundings on my first visit to the island: “La Chosa” and “El Rancho”, among many others… They of course had good fish restaurants as well, e.g “Confradía de Pescadores” by the small fish harbour.